antmicro/topwrap/docs/source/developers_guide/examples.md

-(dev-guide-examples)=
 # Examples

 :::{note}
-The basic usage of examples are explained in the {ref}`getting-started` section.
+The basic usage of examples are explained in the [](../getting_started.md) section.
 :::

-The examples provided with this project should cover very simple designs through to complex fully synthesizable cores.
+The examples provided with this project cover very simple designs through to complex fully synthesizable cores.

-They should be sorted by increasing complexity and the number of used features, e.g.:
+They are sorted by increasing levels of complexity and the number of used features, e.g.:

 - 101: minimal base design
 - 102: introduce user to parameters
 - 103: introduce user to slicing